Fungal acne presents as uniform, small bumps unlike traditional acne

 Antibacterial treatments

-The most critical distinction is treatment approach.
+The distinction between these types of acne determine treatment approach.
 Bacterial acne treatments can actually worsen fungal acne, making accurate identification crucial.
 Traditional acne products like benzoyl peroxide may exacerbate the condition, while antifungal treatments provide relief.

 Identifying Potential Triggers